HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 1. **WSL 2 and Ubuntu:**

-   DL4MicEverywhere checks that a current WSL installation and an Ubuntu WSL 2 distribution are already available.
+   DL4MicEverywhere checks WSL before Ubuntu and Docker Desktop.
 Docker Desktop currently requires WSL 2.1.5 or later.
-If WSL must be enabled or updated, the launcher stops and provides the corresponding Windows command instead of elevating itself silently.
+If WSL is missing, the launcher offers Microsoft's official `wsl --install --no-distribution` flow; if WSL is outdated, it offers `wsl --update`.
+The launcher itself stays non-elevated.
+A UAC prompt is requested only when the Windows-level WSL command actually needs Administrator permission, and WSL updates are attempted as the normal user first.
+If a restart is required, the launcher offers to schedule it.
+After WSL is ready, the existing Ubuntu-24.04 automatic installation flow continues.

 2. **Docker Desktop:**